-Hina Talpur works as the Deputy Manager of Tariff Analysis at HESCO.
+Ms. Hina Talpur works as the Deputy Manager of Tariff Analysis at HESCO.
 Her responsibilities involve crucial tasks such as preparing tariffs and conducting tariff analysis, which are essential for the financial operations of the company.
-Additionally, she has remained Convener of the Anti-Harassment Cell for the past six years which demonstrates her commitment to creating a safe and respectful work environment for women.
-She is also involved in various initiatives aimed at empowering women or enhancing gender equality within the organization.
+Additionally, she has remained Convener of the Anti-Harassment Cell for the past six years which demonstrates her commitment to creating a safe and respectful work environment for the Women working at 2022 and is involved in various initiatives aimed at empowering women or enhancing gender equality within the organization.

-Peshawar Electric Supply Company Ltd (PESCO) is as a key player in the Energy sector of Pakistan, operating as a major electric distribution entity across the Khyber Pakhtunkhwa region.
+Peshawar Electric Supply Company Ltd (PESCO) stands as a key player in the Energy sector of Pakistan, operating as a major electric distribution entity across the Khyber Pakhtunkhwa region.
 As Institutional Partner of WePOWER, PESCO emphasizes creating a work environment that supports gender inclusivity, offering women-friendly facilities and initiatives aimed at fostering diversity and inclusion within its workforce.

-Aysha Gul
+Aysha Gul,